axelk2014/axelk2014.github.io/_posts/2017-05-31-the-weather.md

 | Maximum | [![Total](https://axelk2014.github.io/img/total-maximum_tn.png)](https://axelk2014.github.io/img/total-maximum.png){: .center-image } | 1024x745 PNG 133k|
 | Minimum | [![Brisbane](https://axelk2014.github.io/img/total-minimum_tn.png)](https://axelk2014.github.io/img/total-minimum.png){: .center-image } | 1024x745 PNG 128k|

+***Note on colours***

+With comparative boxplots, the primary interest is the thick "median" line.
+When you reverse the colours and the boxplot is drawn with white lines on a darker background, the 'contrast' seems less than dark lines on a lighter background.

+And if I changed the boxplot line colours by forecasted day, you lose not only the number label for the median, but subconsciously imply there is a difference between each boxplot (ignoring the values).
+The boxplots all measure the exact same thing, so coding the colours of the day to each boxplot does not add any information to the chart.

+Compare them here:

 <br>
 <br>